AI Video Editing: Auto-Cut with YOLO Detection + Whisper Captions

 The Core Idea

-2. Scores each second of video based on detection confidence and object count
+2. Scores each second based on detection confidence and object count

-3. Transcribes the audio with Whisper, getting word-level timestamps
+3. Transcribes audio with Whisper, getting word-level timestamps

 4. Identifies highlight windows using a sliding score algorithm

-5. Cuts and exports segments using ffmpeg, with captions burned in
+5. Cuts and exports segments with captions burned in

 Setup